 A government-controlled "privatization" effort to rescue seniors' pensions was attempted.
 But, by 2001, those funds had also been raided by the government, the monies replaced by Argentina's defaulted government bonds.

 By 2002, "...government fiscal irresponsibility... induced a national economic crisis as severe as America's Great Depression."

 In 1902 Argentina was one of the world's richest countries.
-Little more than a hundred years later, it is poverty-stricken, struggling to meet its debt obligations in the midst of droughts and economic malaise.
+Little more than a hundred years later, it is poverty-stricken, struggling to meet its debt obligations amidst a drought.

 We've seen this movie before.
-The Democrats' populist plans -- their inane class warfare arguments -- can't possibly work, because government bankrupts everything it touches.
-History teaches us that ObamaCare and unfunded entitlement programs will be utter and complete disasters.
+The Democrats' populist plans can't possibly work, because government bankrupts everything it touches.
+History teaches us that ObamaCare and unfunded entitlement programs will be utter, complete disasters.

 Today's Democrats are guilty of more than stupidity; they are enslaving future generations to poverty and misery.
 And they will be long gone when it all implodes.
 They will be as cold and dead as Juan Perón when the piper must ultimately be paid.